AngelJumbo/sssnake/docs/sssnake.1.md

 : Allows the snake to teleport between borders.

 **--try-hard N**
-:  Makes the snake (almost) unkillable in the autopilot/screensaver mode.
+:  Makes the snake unkillable in the autopilot/screensaver mode.
 For now there are two options (algorithms):

     * "--try-hard 1" is cpu efficient, good for big boards.
     * "--try-hard 2" uses more cpu, it reaches the food faster and produces a cleaner board.